DarkWiiPlayer/restia/readme.md

 ### Config

-The `restia.config` module takes care of everything configuration-relatedi.
+The `restia.config` module takes care of everything configuration-related.
 Its main function is `bind`, which binds a directory to a table.
 Indexing the returned table will iterate through a series of loader functions, which each attempt to load the config entry in a certain way, like loading a